 Tang D. Le, DO, FAAD

-Specializes in medical, surgical, and cosmetic dermatology
+Board-certified dermatologist that specializes in medical, surgical, and cosmetic dermatology

-Fellow of the American Academy of Dermatology
+Fellow of the American Academy of Dermatology (AAD)

 Angela N. Edwards, DO, FAAD